 - By hacking means, it is possible to restore the lost or forgotten information, for example, passwords.
 Usually, all passwords are stored and scrambled in the form of hash.
 And if you know where to look, you will easily get the required password.

 - In order to define the vulnerabilities of the system, penetration testing is performed.
 In this situation, the hacker’s attacks are imitated.
 The testers try to follow the hacker’s steps and use various ways to get access to the system.

 - Hacking helps to take the measures for preventing possible security breaches and gaining unauthorized access in the case if such measures are taken by the security specialists.

-The developers of software products try to prevent potential malicious attacks with the help of different types of software testing.
-This can be security testing, penetration checking, vulnerability testing, security auditing, access control testing, etc.
+The developers of software products try to prevent potential malicious attacks with the help of different types of security testing.

 - How to Select a Penetration Testing Service Provider?

 - Security Testing Tools You Need to Know

 - What Are the Threats of Software Security?

 - penetration testing: http://qatestlab.com/services/is-your-software-secure/penetration-testing/